This page contains details of our school’s curriculum. Parents can find out more information by asking at the school.

 Modern Foreign language (MFL)

 The Primary National curriculum states that an ancient or modern foreign language should be taught at Key Stage 2.
 At St Christopher’s we have chosen to teach Spanish.
-We also offer an after-school club in Latin.

 Phonics/ Spellings: Phonics and spelling lessons are planned for using the DfES publication Letters and Sounds and the ‘No-Nonsense Spelling’ scheme.
 In Foundation Stage, phonics lessons take place daily with related follow up activities accessible to the pupils.
 Phonics is set for across Years 1 to 3 according to ability and sessions are timetabled for 15 minutes daily.
 In KS2, spellings work is carried out for 15 minutes each day although some children may still receive phonics teaching as required.
 Targeted children, receive personalised intervention support such as Direct Phonics teaching or precision teaching programmes such as Toe by Toe.
 Other interventions, such as ‘Reading Quest’ and ‘Project X-Code’ are also used in Years 2 and 3 to support children who may need some extra support to ‘catch-up’ with phonics and reading.

 PSHE is taught using ‘Jigsaw’ which brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.